d-krupke/cpsat-primer/README.md

 ### Absolute Values and Max/Min

-Two often occuring and important operators are absolute values as well as minimum and maximum values.
+Two often occurring and important operators are absolute values as well as minimum and maximum values.
 You cannot use operators directly in the constraints, but you can use them via an auxiliary variable and a dedicated constraint.
 These constraints are reasonably efficient in my experience.